-The Senior PROM //e: The Senior PROM //e consists of two 27128 EPROMs (16k by 8) mounted on a small printed circuit board that replaces the existing CD and EF monitor ROMs on the Apple //e motherboard.
+The Senior PROM //e (Please note the "Single ROM" and "Double ROM" discussion on the previous page).
+The Senior PROM //e consists of two EPROMs mounted on a small printed circuit board that replaces the existing CD and EF Monitor ROMs (or CF Monitor ROM) on the Apple //e logicboard.
 These two PROMs are the standard Apple //e monitor ROM code (CD and EF ROM code) and a whole new set of utilities and monitor ROM.
-These new utilities and monitor ROM are available at any time with a flip of a switch.
+These new utilites and monitor ROM are available at any time with a flip of a switch.

-Also included on the board is a push button NMI (Non Maskable Interrupt) switch, which is fully supported (and debounced), allowing the user to interrupt a program in memory, examine or change the code, and restart it.
-In addition, it can be captured to a normal DOS 3.3 disk and re-start it at a later time.
+Also included on the board is a push button (or momentary toggle switch) NMI (Non Maskable Interrupt) switch, which is fully supported (and debounced), allowing the user to interrupt a program in memory, examine or change the code, and restart it.
+In addition, the program can be captured to a normal DOS 3.3 disk and re-started at a later time.

-The standard Apple ROM code in the Senior PROM is available in either Standard Monitor ROM configuration or the new "Enhanced" //c compatible monitor ROM configuration for use with the 65C02 and the new character ROM.
+The standard Apple ROM code in the Senior PROM is available in either Standard Monitor ROM configuration or the new "Enhanced" //c compatible Monitor ROM configuration for use with the 65C02 and the new character ROM.